Documentation

 Each row may show:

-• The event name (for example, intake, inspection, or delivery)
+• The event name (for example, dealer service, internal service, or vehicle transport)

 • The date or time